 Air Circulation: Once they are up, seedlings need proper air circulation to prevent disease.
 Uncover during the day.
 A small fan might help move the air in the room if it is too damp.
 Make sure the fan doesn’t blow directly on the plants.

-Water: Seedlings like tepid water.
+Water: Seedlings like lukewarm water.
 Here is a good rule of thumb.
 Small plants like small particles of water.
 Larger plants like larger particles of water.
 Water with a fine mist from a squirt bottle or mist nozzle for small seedlings and use a “rain” style watering can spout for larger seedlings.
 Check with your finger to determine if watering is necessary, it’s the best indicator.

 Food: Fertilize seedlings after they have their true leaves.
 The first set of leaves that grows is the “seed leaves.”
 They will drop off later.
 The next set of leaves are the true leaves.
 We recommend an all-purpose fertilizer such as 20-20-20.
 Excessive phosphorus at this point in development can lead to stretching of plants.
 After they have several sets of leaves or are beginning to bud, switch to a bloom booster fertilizer such as 10-50-10.